- Analyze earnings gaps based on race and gender

 An Increasingly Diverse Workforce

 Regarding the future, optimists argue that the growing proportions of minority workers will break down remaining discriminatory barriers.
 The economy will benefit as an increasing proportion of workers from traditionally disadvantaged groups have a greater opportunity to fulfill their potential.
-Pessimists worry that the social tensions between men and women and between ethnic groups will rise and that workers will be less productive as a result.
+Pessimists worry that the social tensions between different genders and between ethnic groups will rise and that workers will be less productive as a result.
 Anti-discrimination policy, at its best, seeks to help society move toward the more optimistic outcome.

 The FRED database includes data on foreign and native born civilian population and labor force.